Misprision of felony

-In some cases, misprision has been replaced by a more tightly-defined statutory offence.
+In some cases, misprision has been replaced by a more tightly defined statutory offence.
 For example, in England and Wales, the 1967 Act states that a person who has information which might lead to the prosecution of an arrestable offence—and who agrees to accept consideration in exchange for not disclosing it—is liable on conviction on indictment to imprisonment.

 United States federal law

 Misprision of felony remains an offense under United States federal law having been enacted in 1790 and codified in 1909 under :

 Whoever, having knowledge of the actual commission of a felony cognizable by a court of the United States, conceals and does not as soon as possible make known the same to some judge or other person in civil or military authority under the United States, shall be fined under this title or imprisoned not more than three years, or both.

 U.S. courts have held that misprision of felony requires active concealment of a known felony rather than simple failure to report it.

-If one knows that one is a target of a federal investigation, it is illegal under the Sarbanes–Oxley Act to erase one's browser history intentionally.
+Under the Sarbanes–Oxley Act, it is illegal for anyone who is aware of being a target of a federal investigation to intentionally erase browser history on a computer.
 Khairullozhan Matanov was prosecuted for erasing computer records about his friends, Dzhokhar and Tamerlan Tsarnaev; he pleaded guilty to a lesser included offense in 2015.

 The federal misprision of felony statute is usually used only in prosecutions against defendants who have a special duty to report a crime, such as a government official.